anonymous21-bit/CropLeaf-Disease-Detection/README.md

 ## Flask Web Application

 A Flask-based web application has been developed to make the model accessible to users.
-The app currently provides a front-end interface for uploading leaf images and displaying results, but it awaits integration with a backend to process predictions using the trained CNN model.
-Once integrated, the Flask app will allow users to:
+The app currently allows users to: